JM Families and Medical Professionals

-The Affordable Care Act expanded coverage for mental health care, and many insurance companies now cover a portion of, or a certain number of, “talk therapy” sessions and/or medications.
-Check your insurance enrolment materials or call your insurance company for more information.
+The Affordable Care Act expanded coverage for mental health care, and many insurance companies now cover a portion of, or a certain number of, “talk therapy” sessions and medications.
+Check your insurance enrollment materials or call your insurance company for more information.

 Resources for Families

 - Tips for Parents Helping Their Child Cope with Chronic Illness

 - Children with Chronic Illness: Dealing with Emotional Problems and Depression